Unicamp-OpenPower/main-site/projects.md

 |Project Name| Description|
 |---|---|

+| Bazel | Bazel is a free software tool that allows for the automation of building and testing of software.
+Similar to build tools like Make, Maven, and Gradle, Bazel builds software applications from source code using a set of rules.
+[Click here](https://oplab9.parqtec.unicamp.br/pub/ppc64el/bazel) to access the ppc64le binaries.

 <!---  *********** OLD PROJECTS ***********
 | Glibc | The GNU C Library is used as the C library in the GNU system and in GNU/Linux systems, as well as many other systems that use Linux as the kernel.
 | GDB   | The GNU Project debugger, allows you to see what is going on `inside' another program while it executes -- or what another program was doing at the moment it crashed.